 You can create whatever system you like, but the point is to have a system.
 You need to be disciplined and methodical about what you intend to do each day.
 If you want to be productive, manage your time well, accomplish goals, and live a successful life, you need the discipline to follow a schedule and hold yourself accountable to that schedule.
 Wake up early, complete a morning routine, work on your goals, accomplish at least one thing each day, meditate, find some time to exercise, stretch, and relax, follow a nightly routine and get good rest.
 Each of these actions is an act of self-care.
 It is also structure which will allow you to get your life together and manage your life, team and work better.

 After, you've established your system, you need to plan around your goals.
-If you need help establishing goals, head to the Leaders Lounge for my Goals Assessment, Action Plan, and Personal SWOT.
+If you need help establishing goals, head to my Resources page for my personal planning system.
+My planning system is built around fulfilling your purpose and working towards your vision.
+Starting from your ultimate goal(s), you work backwards to your day-to-day activities.
+Within it you have built-in checkpoints, accountability metrics, and room to pivot when necessary.
 It will help you evaluate the goals you do have and the goals you should have, create a plan to achieve them, and determine the areas you can maximize those goals for greatest impact based on who you are.

 Once you have your planner system created and have defined your goals, you can start inputting your activities, meetings, and events into your calendar.
 This may seem backward, but you needed to articulate your goals and order your priorities in order of importance.
 It is only with that information that you can determine what activities, meetings, appointments, and events take precedence over one another.